Bristol Supertram: History

-Line One
+Routes

-The first stage of the project was the construction of a route called Line One, which was planned to run from Bristol city centre to Almondsbury.
+The first stage of the project was to be the construction of a route called Line One, which was planned to run from Bristol City Centre to Almondsbury.
 The 10-mile journey would be completed in 30 minutes and make 16 stops.

 The line would start from a central terminus in Union Street, which is close to Bristol bus station.
 It would then run along recessed rails to stops in Quay Street, Prince Street (next to Bristol Harbour) and St Mary Redcliffe.
 After this it would connect with the National Rail network at Bristol Temple Meads railway station.

 From Temple Meads, Line One would head northwards on the Cross Country Route.
-Two stops would be made at reopened stations on this line that were originally closed as a result of the Beeching cuts in 1964.
-Ashley Hill railway station would be refurbished and reopened as Ashley Down.
-Horfield railway station would be renamed as Bonnington Walk to serve the Lockleaze area.
+Two stops would be made at reopened stations on this line that had been closed as a result of the Beeching cuts in 1964: Ashley Hill station would be refurbished and reopened as Ashley Down, and Horfield station would be renamed as Bonnington Walk to serve the Lockleaze area.

-The line would now enter South Gloucestershire and stop at Filton Abbey Wood railway station followed by Bristol Parkway station.
-An extension was proposed with stops at the MoD Abbey Wood headquarters and the University of the West of England (UWE).
+The line would now enter South Gloucestershire and stop at Filton Abbey Wood followed by Bristol Parkway.
+An extension was proposed with stops at the MoD Abbey Wood headquarters and the University of the West of England.

-From Parkway station, the line would now depart from the rail network and follow a purpose built track.
+From Parkway station, the line would depart from the rail network and follow a purpose-built track.
 The next stop at Parkway North would serve as a park and ride from the M4 motorway.
 The line would then make three stops across the Bradley Stoke residential area.
-The northern terminus for Line One was planned to be Aztec West, which is a business park close to the Almondsbury Interchange.
+The northern terminus for Line One was planned to be Aztec West, a business park close to the Almondsbury Interchange.
 This would operate as a park and ride from the M5 motorway.

 The line was intended to provide an affordable and efficient transport service that would improve the economic competitiveness of the North Bristol and South Gloucestershire corridor.
 It was predicted that the service would become operational in 2007.

-Future routes

-Four additional routes were proposed for future light rail development that would use existing National Rail network lines in the region.
+Four additional routes were proposed for future light rail development that would use existing National Rail network lines in the region: